Alex0007/request-observable/README.md

-Request-observable
+# Request-observable
-> creates RxJS 5 observable from request options
+> function that creates RxJS 5 observable from request options